-Terminology and field descriptions are included in the Data Management Reference Guide, most recent version.
+Terminology and field descriptions are included in the 2019 DMRG, or most recent version.
 A table outlining the entities that will be used when submitting data under this QAPP is included below for the purpose of verifying which entity codes are included in this QAPP.